 - To let users change and resubmit this report, choose the Modify Submitted Reports check box.

 - Choose the number series to use for each report.

-- Choose the icon, enter EC Sales List or GST Return, and then choose the related link.
+Choose the icon, enter EC Sales List or VAT Return, and then choose the related link.

-- Choose New, and then fill in the required fields.
-Choose a field to read a short description of the field or link to more information.
+Choose New, and then fill in the required fields.
+Hover over a field to read a short description.

 To generate the content of the report, choose the Suggest Lines action.